Griffith Land & Cattle Co.

 We don't get involved in air-shipping dogs.

-Airlines, (ALL Of Them,) treat your dog like common luggage and that's why I won't get involved with air shipment any more.
+Airlines, (ALL Of Them,) treat your dog like common luggage and that's why I won't do air shipment any more.

-If you're not able to come and get the pup we grudgingly recommend a dog hauler.
+If YOU are-not able to come and get the pup we grudgingly recommend a dog hauler.

 Every few months we get inquiries from folks in other countries.
 Sorry folks, that requires air shipment and we don't do that.